tasal9/ZamAI/Building-Neovim.md

 - Third-party dependencies (libuv, LuaJIT, etc.) are downloaded automatically to `.deps/`.
 See [FAQ](FAQ#build-issues) if you have issues.
 - If you plan to develop Neovim, install [ninja](https://ninja-build.org/) for faster builds.
 It will be used automatically.
+- On FreeBSD, in order to do a complete, working installation, you need to run `gmake clean && gmake distclean && gmake && sudo gmake install`.

 Now that you have the dependencies, you can try other build targets, explained below.